RICHARD J. FELLINGER

 Writing Fellow, Elizabethtown College, 2012 to present

-Teach English and Communications classes and oversee The Writing Wing.
+- Teach English and Communications classes and oversee The Writing Wing.
+Classes include first-year writing, honors first-year writing, short story, introduction to literature, and journalism.

-Classes include short story, first-year writing, advanced first-year writing, introduction to literature, and multi-media journalism.
-Duties at The Writing Wing include overseeing writing tutors, creating writing resources for students, conducting workshops for faculty and students, and mentoring advanced students with their own manuscripts.
+- Duties at The Writing Wing include overseeing writing tutors, creating writing resources for students, conducting workshops for faculty and students, and mentoring advanced students with their own manuscripts

 M.F.A. in Creative Writing, Fiction, Wilkes University, January 2010.